unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_IMMEDIATE

-return the content of a resource to stdout for appending to a uwsgi binary (for data:// usage)
+``help``: return the content of a resource to stdout for appending to a uwsgi binary (for data:// usage)

 print
 *****